playfulprogramming/playfulprogramming/CONTRIBUTING.code.md

 1. Fork the repository to your GitHub account
 2. Clone your fork to your local machine
 3. Install Node.js if you haven't already (we recommend the LTS version)
+4. Install PNPM (our package manager)
+   - `npm install -g pnpm`
+   - If this fails, you might have to preface the command with sudo, `sudo npm install -g pnpm`
-4. Install the project dependencies by running `npm install` in your terminal
+5. Install the project dependencies by running `pnpm install` in your terminal

 Once you have everything installed, you'll have access to several helpful commands to make development easier.
 Here are the most important ones you'll use:

-- `npm run dev`: Starts the development server.
+- `pnpm run dev`: Starts the development server.
 This is what you'll use most often while working on changes.
 It gives you a live preview of the site that updates as you make changes.

-- `npm run format`: Automatically formats all your code using Prettier.
+- `pnpm run format`: Automatically formats all your code using Prettier.
 Think of this as tidying up your room - it makes everything neat and consistent!
 Always run this before submitting your changes.

-- `npm run lint`: Checks your code for potential problems.
+- `pnpm run lint`: Checks your code for potential problems.
 If it finds any issues, it will let you know what they are and how to fix them.

-- `npm run lint:fix`: Like `lint`, but it will automatically fix any problems it can.
+- `pnpm run lint:fix`: Like `lint`, but it will automatically fix any problems it can.
 For more complex issues, you might need to fix them manually.

-- `npm test`: Runs our test suite to make sure everything is working correctly.
+- `pnpm test`: Runs our test suite to make sure everything is working correctly.

 ## Example workflow

 A typical development workflow looks like this:

-1. Start the development server with `npm run dev`
+1. Start the development server with `pnpm run dev`
 2. Make your changes while watching the live preview
-3. Run `npm run format` to tidy up your code (though if you set up VS Code as described above, you might not need this step!)
+3. Run `pnpm run format` to tidy up your code (though if you set up VS Code as described above, you might not need this step!)
-4. Run `npm run lint:fix` to catch and fix any potential issues
+4. Run `pnpm run lint:fix` to catch and fix any potential issues
 5. Commit your changes and create a PR

 ## Glossary